 Here are a few ways you can customize your ads on Facebook:

 5 Tips for Writing Successful Facebook Ads

 An excellent copy can tackle many different objectives.
-Good ad copywriting can entice your audience to click through to your website and also function as a guide in which it directs people the next steps to take.
+Good ad copywriting can entice your audience to click through to your website and function as a guide in which it directs people to take the next steps.
 Exceptional advertising copy can persuade, excite, and entertain users on Facebook.
 The copy is an essential part of a successful ad.
-Here are 5 tips to help you create successful ads that convert.
+Here are five tips to help you create successful ads that convert.

-It’s essential to make sure everything on your ad is cohesive for a more compelling message, and for it to make sense for your audience.
-The easier it is for your audience to take in, the more likely people who view the ad will take action.
-It has to have a clear goal and a clear message.
+It’s essential to make sure everything in your ad is cohesive for a more compelling message, and for it to make sense for your audience.
+The easier it is for your audience to take in, the more likely people who view the ad will act.
+It must have a clear goal and a clear message.
 If your advertisement is relevant to fitness and wellness, make sure to use an image that conveys that such as a person working out, exercise equipment, or healthy meals.
 If the copy and the picture don’t line up, people will wonder what the ad is advertising which results in low conversion rates.

 Copywriting for Facebook advertisements should be clear, concise, and to the point.
 Your goal should be to make sure your copy is easy to understand.
 When a person scrolls upon your ad, they should immediately know the following:

 - What the next step is